Lights, camera, action: Cop fires gun at actor portraying armed robber

 Fortunately, no one was injured, though a bullet ricocheted off the building, chipping the facade.

+Philip Demoret, owner of Montgomery County Movies, said in a statement: “During the scene, a masked robber was suppose to flee the place after being intimidated by the patrons inside.
+Once outside, from what witnesses could hear and see, the actor complied with the police, removed his mask, and a gunshot was fired.”

-The film crew and other actors, all inside at the time of the confrontation, were unaware of what was going on.
+The film crew and other actors, all inside at the time of the confrontation, were unaware of what was going on, he said.

+Demoret thanked Crawfordsville police “for their hasty response to what they thought was a crime being committed.
+Had it been a real robbery, the police were quick to the scene, and the situation would have been diffused promptly.”

-Police said neither Montgomery County Movies, nor the bar owners, notified police or local businesses about the filming.
+State police said neither the film company, nor the bar owners, notified police or local businesses about the filming.

+Demoret said the company is “working with local law enforcement to put a plan in place so this doesn’t happen again.
+Safety should be of the highest priority, and communication could have spared all of us from the incident…”

 Duff was initially taken into custody until his story was authenticated, and he was released.

-State police are investigating the incident and the police use of force.
+ISP is investigating the incident and the police use of force.

-Neither Crawfordsville police, nor Montgomery County Movies responded to requests for comment.

 Crawfordsville is located in west central Indiana, about 20 miles south of Lafayette and 80 miles east of Champaign.